sapanajain9826/miniproject-sokoban/README.md

    7. “q” key to quit the game
 The automatic agent should run as seen below as a gif
    ![Alt Text](Animation_sokoban_final_level55.gif)

+## References
+Based on the Sokoban game implementation at https://github.com/morenod/sokoban